w3f/PSPs/PSPs/drafts/psp-nesting.md

         }
     ],
     "docs": [
-        " Remove a child NFT (from different collection) from parent_token_id in this collection.", " The status of added child is `Pending` if caller is not owner of child NFT", " The status of added child is `Accepted` if caller is owner of child NFT", "",
+        " Transfer the child NFT ownership from parent_token_id to the parent token owner.", "",
         " # Requirements:",
         " * The status of the child is `Accepted`",